communitiesuk/delta-common-infrastructure/docs/aws_access.md

 [Link to Delta website catalina logs in production](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#logsV2:log-groups/log-group/production$252Fdelta-website/log-events)

-MarkLogic and other server logs can also available in CloudWatch.
+MarkLogic and other server logs are also available in CloudWatch.

 ## Access to Active Directory

 RDP and terminal sessions can be started from [Fleet Manager](https://eu-west-1.console.aws.amazon.com/systems-manager/managed-instances?region=eu-west-1) in the Systems Manager console.

 Find the `ad-management-server-<environment>` instance and go to Node Actions -> Connect with Remote Desktop.
-Login with your Windows domain username and password (the Staging - Directory Admin username and password can be found in Keeper).
+Login with your credentials for that environment's Windows domain (the test and staging directory admin username and password can be found in Keeper, the production one is only in Secrets Manager).
 From there you can use Active Directory Users and Computers etc. to manage user accounts.

 ## AWS CLI Setup